Manka-Mohamet/solo/README.md

 ## Some Background

-sola is written in `c`, and it compiles to custom `bytecode`, That i created and immediately executes or runs that bytecode in the `vm` to produce the result.
+sola is written in `c`, and it compiles to custom `bytecode`, and immediately executes or runs that bytecode in the `vm` to produce the result.